You have questions. We have answers.

 What if I still have a problem and don’t know how to resolve it?

-Text (preferred) or call the MAFA hotline number posted on the conference website.
+Text (preferred) or call the MAFA hotline number posted on the conference website and we will respond between 7 a.m. and 11 p.m.
+(EDT).
 If leaving a message, clearly state your name, your problem, and how we can best reach you (e.g. by phone, text, email).
 One of the MAFA organizers will attempt to get resolution to your problem and get back to you.

 Alternatively, look for a MAFA board member or conference committee member in one of the Morning Coffees or Evening Drop-ins.
 Feel free to talk to any of them, and they will help get your issue to the correct person for resolution.